 Think of an employee you would like to involve in the goal-setting process.
 Then, outline how you are going to approach them.
 How can you communicate the reasons you are asking the employee to set their own goals?
 Are there any guidelines or parameters they should consider?

 5 – Relate employees’ tasks to personal and organizational goals

 Routine work can result in passivity and boredom unless employees are aware of how these routine tasks contribute to their own development and the success of the organization.
 Point out how their task fits into the big picture.
 A few extra minutes to explain this can increase productivity tremendously by motivating your staff through a sense of purpose.

-Think about a task one of your employees does routinely.
-Outline a plan to explain how this task ties into organizational goals.
+Exercise: Think about a task one of your employees does routinely.
+Ask yourself: “Why are we doing this?”
+Now, 0utline a plan to explain how this task ties into organizational goals.

 6 – Clarify your expectations